covertsh/ubuntu-autoinstall-generator/README.md

                     For more information see: https://ubuntu.com/server/docs/install/autoinstall-quickstart -u, --user-data     Path to user-data file.
 Required if using -a -m, --meta-data     Path to meta-data file.
 Will be an empty file if not specified and using -a -k, --no-verify     Disable GPG verification of the source ISO file.
-By default SHA256SUMS and SHA256SUMS.gpg files in the script directory will be used to verify the authenticity and integrity of the source ISO file.
+By default SHA256SUMS-<current date> and SHA256SUMS-<current date>.gpg files in the script directory will be used to verify the authenticity and integrity of the source ISO file.
 If they are not present the latest daily SHA256SUMS will be downloaded and saved in the script directory.
 The Ubuntu signing key will be downloaded and saved in a new keyring in the script directory.